A Clearer Vision of Open-Mindedness

 When faced with this kind of incompatible visual information, observers usually switch back and forth between the two images, as the brain can only perceive one at a time.
 However, some people are able to merge the two stimuli together in one combined image.
 For most participants, the colors kept flipping from one to the other, but people who had scored higher on openness were able to see a unified red-green patch.

-According to the researchers, this makes sense, because openness to new experiences is closely linked to creativity.
+According to the researchers, this makes sense, because receptivity towards new experiences is closely linked to creativity.
 In an article on their results published in The Conversation, they explain that the ability to combine two images seems “like a 'creative' solution to the problem presented by the two incompatible stimuli.”
 Open-minded individuals tend to actively explore information and see various possibilities to resolve issues, and these creative inclinations seem to extend to visual perception.

 While this single test cannot prove that open people literally see the world differently, it is interesting to notice that they might have a broader vision, and might be able to observe a given situation from all angles.